 Coordination of cell signaling, trafficking and proteostasis in health and disease

 Current projects.
-We are engaged in a number of synergizing topics and interdisciplinary approaches that range from single molecule level analyses of the interplay between RanBP2, kinesin-1 and other partners, cellular assays to uncover biological effects of the interaction of domains of RanBP2 with its partners, to defining physiological and pathological correlates between overall or selective biological functions of RanBP2 in distinct cell types of genetic mouse models of RanBP2 and molecular functions and mechanisms linked to RanBP2, its domains or partners thereof.
+We are engaged in several synergistic topics and interdisciplinary approaches that range from single molecule-level analyses of the interplay between RanBP2, kinesin-1, and other partners, to cellular assays aimed at uncovering the biological effects of the modular activities of RanBP2 and its partners.
+Additionally, we are defining the physiological and pathological activities of RanBP2 and its structural modules in cell types susceptible to various diseases using genetic mouse models of RanBP2.

-1. A theme of our work has been to uncover kinetic mechanisms of regulation of kinesin-1 activities (B).
+1. A central theme of our work is to uncover the mechanisms regulating kinesin-1 motor activities by RanBP2 (B).
 RanBP2 was the first cargo shown to activate a kinesin in a minimal in vitro system of purified components.
-Current studies aim at establishing direct corollaries between single molecule activity outcomes and the regulation of motor-driven subcellular processes, such as mitochondrial motility and function, by domains or subdomains of RanBP2 or its partners.
-These studies are producing novel mechanistic insights into several competitive and cooperative modalities of regulation of kinesin motor activities, RanBP2 functions, mitochondrial dynamics or a combination of these that may be amenable to distinct therapeutic interventions in a number of disorders of various etiologies.
+Current studies aim to establish direct correlations between single molecule activity of kinesin and the regulation of motor-driven subcellular processes, such as mitochondrial motility and function.
+These studies are yielding novel mechanistic insights into several competitive and cooperative modes of regulating kinesin motor activities, RanBP2 functions, and the dynamics of mitochondrial motility and the transfer of cargoes exiting nuclear pores.
+This understanding will provide opportunities for therapeutic interventions in numerous neurodegenerative disorders where these molecular processes are severely impaired.

 2. Another topic of study is the regulation of proteostasis by RanBP2 and some of its partners.
-Our laboratory found that at least two distinct domains of RanBP2 control the proteostasis of selective substrates expressed by distinct tissues or cell types.
-The modulation of proteostasis by RanBP2 is achieved by chaperone or foldase activities harbored by selective domains of Ranbp2 that directly or indirectly affect unique functions of the ubiquitin-proteasome system (UPS).
-Current studies are uncovering proteostasis mechanisms and targets controlled by Ranbp2 and the implications of these processes on substrates underpinning a variety of pathogenic processes in distinct cell-types or tissues.
-These studies will pave the way the development of novel pharmacological strategies to harness and unveil novel therapeutic potentials of Ranbp2 and its partners in multiple disease states.
+Our laboratory found that at least two distinct domains of RanBP2 control the proteostasis of selective substrates expressed in distinct tissues or cell types.
+The modulation of proteostasis by RanBP2 is achieved through chaperone or foldase activities harbored by specific domains of RanBP2 that directly or indirectly affect unique functions of the ubiquitin-proteasome system (UPS).
+Current studies are uncovering proteostatic mechanisms and targets controlled by RanBP2, as well as the implications of these processes for substrates involved in various pathological processes affecting different cell types or tissues.
+These studies will pave the way for the development of novel pharmacological strategies to harness and unveil the therapeutic potential of RanBP2 and its partners in the onset, progression, and manifestation of various neurodegenerative diseases.

-3. A third theme of our work has been discovering and defining gene-environment responses mediated by RanBP2 upon disease stressors.
-Currently, we are investigating a number of extrinsic and intrinsic disease stressors, such as phototoxicity, Parkinsonian neurotoxic insults and disease mutations.
-For example, our data support that an overall deficits in RanBP2 play antagonizing roles in neuroprotection between distinct neuronal or supporting cell types, such as dopaminergic and photoreceptor neurons and glial cells, against distinct disease stressors (C).
-These studies aim also at defining the activation of extrinsic and intrinsic disease pathways regulated by RanBP2 and its partners and that are likely to offer new therapeutic prospects.
+3. A third theme of our work aims to reveal and define gene-environment responses mediated by RanBP2 to disease stressors.
+Currently, we are investigating a number of extrinsic and intrinsic disease stressors, such as phototoxicity, Parkinsonian neurotoxic insults, and disease mutations.
+For example, our data support that deficits in RanBP2 overall play antagonistic roles in neuroprotection among distinct neuronal or supporting cell types, such as dopaminergic and photoreceptor neurons, and glial cells against various disease stressors (C).
+These studies also aim to define the modulation of extrinsic and intrinsic disease pathways by RanBP2 and its partners, along with new therapeutic prospects.

-4. A hallmark manifestation of insufficiency of RanBP2 is a change in the cellular/tissue metabolic profile, in particular of glucose and lipid metabolites (e.g. free fatty acids and cholesterol).
-Some of these metabolic changes appear to confer age-dependent neuroprotection to selective neurons with high susceptibility to oxidative stress, whereas other cells lack such protection.
-Hence, efforts are underway to define the molecular bases of regulation of distinct metabolic pathways by RanBP2 and some of its partners and their roles in neuronal cell death and neuroprotection.
+4. A hallmark manifestation of RanBP2 insufficiency is a change in cellular and tissue metabolic profiles, such as glucose and lipid metabolites (e.g., free fatty acids and cholesterol).
+Some of these metabolic changes appear to confer age-dependent neuroprotection to selective neurons with high susceptibility to oxidative stress, while other cells lack such protection.
+Hence, efforts are underway to define the molecular bases of the regulation of metabolic pathways by RanBP2 and its partners, and their roles in neuronal cell death and neuroprotection.

 Duke University Medical Center, 2351 Erwin Road, DUEC 3802, Durham, NC 27710, USA